SAP/project-operator/README.md

 ## About this project

+The goal of this project is to enable individuals, teams, or pipelines, to setup (certain) Kubernetes namespaces including RBAC configuration, without having or needing authorization to manage the underlying namespace or RBAC entities directly.
-This repository adds a custom resource type `projects.core.cs.sap.com` to Kubernetes clusters, which could be instantiated like this:
+This is achieved by adding a custom resource type `projects.core.cs.sap.com` to Kubernetes clusters, which could be instantiated like this:

 ```yaml
 apiVersion: core.cs.sap.com/v1alpha1